Last Updated: 6-5-19

 If the borrower has a yield maintenance prepayment clause and the current interest rate is higher than the loan interest rate, the yield maintenance premium usually decreases to zero.
 When interest rate rise, US Treasury bonds are cheaper, so the difference between the remaining interest rates and the cash flow from buying US Treasury bonds or providing another mortgage loan is zero or a net gain to the lender.
 However, lenders will typically add a clause that if the yield maintenance is zero, a 1% to 3% prepayment fee is required.
 For example, the prepayment penalty may be the greater of the yield maintenance or 1% of the remaining loan balance.
 If an investor fees that interest rates will rise, selecting yield maintenance can be the cheaper option compared to a hard or soft prepayment penalty fees or defeasance payments.

 The defeasance fee is also based on the US Treasury rate.
 However, unlike yield maintenance, the borrow can technically make money with defeasance.
 Again, if interest rates on loans rise to a rate greater than the loan’s interest rate, US Treasury bonds lose value and become cheaper.
-The borrower is then able to purchase the required bonds for less than what is required to prepay the loan, resulting in additional cash flow.
+The borrower is then able to purchase the required bonds for less than what is required to repay the loan, yield maintenance vs prepayment penalty, resulting in additional cash flow.
 However, if interest rates fall, US Treasury bonds gain in value and the borrower has to pay an amount greater than the loan balance at prepayment.
 Defeasance is good if the investor thinks interest rates will rise or plans on selling their multifamily property early and are worried about the potential increase in mortgage payments with a floating rate loan.
 However, the defeasance process is quite complicated.
 The investor will likely need to hire a defeasance consultant, which increases the associated costs.

 Overall, prepayment penalties protect lenders from falling interest rates and allow borrowers to negotiate loans with lower interest rates and lower closing costs.